Table of Contents

 Patients who cannot receive trimethoprim-sulfamethoxazole for some reason, such as allergic reactions to sulfonamides can receive fosfomycin or ciprofloxacin.

-Patients with complicated acute cystitis due to history of recurrent urinary tract infections, being pregnant or having diabetes mellitus should receive ciprofloxacin as first-line therapy.
+Patients with complicated acute cystitis due to a history of recurrent urinary tract infections, being pregnant or having diabetes mellitus should receive ciprofloxacin as first-line therapy.

 More sick patients who cannot tolerate oral antibiotics should receive intravenous ciprofloxacin or ampicillin plus gentamicin.